NikoBoi12/RobloxGame/README.md

 ## 🚀 Reflections
 Creating *Undertale RNG* has been a huge learning journey:
-- I overcame technical challenges (e.g., RNG balancing, crafting progression, UI systems)
+- I overcame technical challenges of updating and maintaining a project!
-- Learned how to manage licensing restrictions and rework assets
+- Learned how to program a game, look at analyitics, create a product hundred of thousands of people enjoy, and manage a development team
 - Experienced the excitement of seeing a project grow to millions of visits

 Above all, this project showed me the value of combining **creativity, persistence, and technical skill** to deliver a game players love.